eclipse-cdt/cdt/Downloads.md

 p2 software repository: <https://download.eclipse.org/tools/cdt/releases/juno>

 The git repos have been tagged with the CDT_8_1_2 tag.
-You can download the source from the [web interface](https://git.eclipse.org/c/cdt/org.eclipse.cdt.git).

 Archived p2 repos: